praxton74/AI-Assistant/README.md

 If you're on mac you can install `portaudio` using `homebrew`

-**NOTICE: If you are using windows, some things may not work.
-For example, torchaudio.
-I suggest trying this on linux or mac, or use wsl2 on windows**

 ### using virtualenv (recommend)
 1. `virtualenv voiceassistant.venv`
 2. `source voiceassistant.venv/bin/activate`